Nkzq/vite-frontend-starter/README.md

 * `wrapper`: Grid wrapper with `$grid-container-width` value as max-width
 * `container`: Handle grid outer gutters
   * `container--relative`: Modifier to set a relative position to the container
-  * `container--no-gutter`: Modifier to remove outer gutters
+  * `container--ng`: Modifier to remove outer gutters
 * `row`: Flex container for columns
   * `row--reverse`: Reverse columns order
   * `row--full`: Break the wrapper max-width to fit the whole screen size